HL7/davinci-ecdx/input/pagecontent/attachments.md

 #### Scenario 1: Unsolicited Attachments

-In the following example, The Provider creates a claim and sends supporting CCDA documents using the FHIR operation, [`$attachment`]:
+In the following example, The Provider creates a claim and sends supporting CCDA documents using the FHIR operation, [`$submit-attachment`]:

-`POST [base]/$attachment`
+`POST [base]/$submit-attachment`

 #### Preconditions and Assumptions:

 - Based on a set of pre-defined rules set by the Payer, Provider can submit additional information for certain claims as Unsolicited Attachments
 - Provider A knows the Payer endpoint for Sending attachments.
-The `$attachment` operation can be used by any HTTP end-point, not just FHIR RESTful servers.
+The `$submit-attachment` operation can be used by any HTTP end-point, not just FHIR RESTful servers.
 - "Unsolicited Attachments" implies that the *Provider* assigns the claim and line item identifiers (in other words, a "placer identifier") upon claim generation.
 - Typically when the attachments are CCDA documents as in this scenario, they already digitally signed and supply provenance information.
 Therefore FHIR signatures and external Provenance resources are not needed.
 - Reassociation of attachments to the Claim, subsequent Claim processing and ajudication, and follow up communication are out of scope and out of band.